2007 Kosovan local elections

 Municipal elections were held in Kosovo on November 17, 2007, at the same time as elections to the Assembly of Kosovo, with a second round for the mayoral elections held on 2007-12-08.
 The date was originally set for September 1, 2007 by the Special Representative of the Secretary-General of the United Nations, Joachim Rücker (head of the United Nations Interim Administration Mission in Kosovo).

-The elections were held in Kosovo's thirty municipalities, and for the first time, local mayors were directly elected.
+The elections were held in all of Kosovo's municipalities, and, for the first time, local mayors were directly elected.

 Joachim Rücker decided not to officially recognise the election results in mainly Serb-populated municipalities where Albanians were elected due to the Serb election boycott.

 Main contenders

 Three Kosovo Serb lists registered for the election very early: